-nomap do not map; use the hash of the client's DN as the user identifier trymap try to map the DN but if unsuccessful use the hash of the client's usemap require mapping (fail at initialization if file is missing or not readable and fail if a DN mapping cannot be found);
+nomap do not map; use the hash of the client's DN as the user identifier (username); trymap try to map the DN but if unsuccessful use the hash of the client's DN as the user identifier (username); usemap require mapping (fail at initialization if file is missing or not readable and fail if a DN mapping cannot be found); usedn use the client DN as the user identifier instead of a hash.
+Default is try map.